neilpate/rustybits/deep_dive.md

 ### Power-On Startup Sequence

-When the nRF52833 microcontroller powers on, here's exactly what happens:
+The nRF52833 microcontroller follows a precise startup sequence upon power initialization:

 #### 1. Hardware Reset
 - **Power-on Reset (POR)**: CPU starts in a known state with all registers zeroed